 - 1 Drinking Straw – 6 to 10 inch long is recommended.

-- Stiff paper, File card or Index card
+- Stiff paper, File card, or Index card

-- Curl this long strip to overlap its two end edges and tape them together to form second hoop of larger size.
+- Curl this long strip to overlap its two end-edges, then tape them together to form the second hoop of larger size.

-- That’s it!
+That’s it!
 Your glider is ready.

-When you want to launch your hoop glider, just hold it in the middle of straw and throw it in air like you do with a paper plane.
+When you want to launch your hoop glider, just hold it in the middle of straw and throw it in the air like you do with a paper plane.

-NOTE: Both hoops should be on the top when you hold the straw and smaller hoop facing should be in the direction of your throw at the time of launch.
+NOTE: Both hoops should be on the top when you hold the straw, and smaller hoop should be facing in the direction of your throw at the time of launch.